bcobo/SIRENA/doc/SIRENAfunctions.rst

     Located in file: *initSIRENA.c*

-    This function checks if the XML file used to build the library is the same to be used to recconstruct
+    This function checks if the XML file used to build the library is the same to be used to recconstruct (by checking the checksums)

     **Members/Variables**

     struct Parameters* const **par**

-        Structure containing the input parameters specified in *tesreconstruction.par*, *teslib.par* or *tesrecons.par*
+        Structure containing the input parameters specified in *teslib.par* or *tesrecons.par*

     .. cpp:member:: struct Parameters* const par

-        Structure containing the input parameters specified in *tesreconstruction.par*, *teslib.par* or *tesrecons.par*
+        Structure containing the input parameters specified in *teslib.par* or *tesrecons.par*

-.. cpp:function:: int convertI2R (char* EnergyMethod, double Ibias, double Imin, double Imax, double ADU_CNV, double ADU_BIAS, double I_BIAS, double Ifit, double samprate, gsl_vector **invector)
+.. cpp:function:: int convertI2R (char* EnergyMethod, double Ibias, double Imin, double Imax, double ADU_CNV, double ADU_BIAS, double I_BIAS, double Ifit, double V0, double RL, double L, gsl_vector **invector, int real_data)

     Located in file: *tasksSIRENA.cpp*

     This funcion converts the current space into a quasi-resistance space (see :ref:`rSpace` for **I2R** and **I2RFITTED** modes).
-The input :cpp:member:`invector` filled in with current values is filled in here with *I2R* or **I2RFITTED** quasi-resistances at the output.
+The input :cpp:member:`invector` filled in with current values is filled in here with **I2R** or **I2RFITTED** quasi-resistances at the output.

     If the ``ADU_CNV`` keyword is in the input FITS file and :cpp:member:`invector` contains the **ADC** column data from the input FITS file: